crystal-lang/crystal-book/overview/cli.md

 Default target: x86_64-apple-macosx
 ```

-and if we run: `crystal -h`, then Crystal will show all the options and the way to use the different options.
+and if we run: `crystal -h`, then Crystal will show all the accepted options and how to use them.

 So now the question would be: **do we need to implement an options parser?** No need to, Crystal got us covered with the class `OptionParser`.
 Let’s build an application using this parser!

-To begin, our first CLI application will have two options:
+To begin with our CLI application will have two options:
-* -v (--version) it will display the application version.
+* `-v` / `--version`: it will display the application version.
-* -h (--help) it will display the application help.
+* `-h` / `--help`: it will display the application help.

 ```crystal
 # file: all_my_cli.cr